Dr. Lisa Schulte Moore

 She has been on the faculty at Iowa State University since 2003.
 She worked as a post-doctoral associate with the U.S. Forest Service from 2002 to 2003.
 She earned a B.S. in biology at the University of Wisconsin-Eau Claire, an M.S. in biology at the University of Minnesota-Duluth and Ph.D. in forestry in 2002 at the University of Wisconsin-Madison.

-She lives in Ames, Iowa, with her husband, Peter Moore, and two sons.
-They also spend time at their diversified family farm near Strum, Wis.
+Schulte Moore lives in Ames, Iowa, with her husband, Peter Moore, and two sons.
+They also spend time at their family farm near Strum, Wis.